Dyspersja/GraphQL-RestAPI-BookApp/README.md

 npm start
 ```

-Now that the application is up and running, you can navigate to [http://localhost:8000](http://localhost:8000) to access a very simple interface built using EJS,
+Now that the application is up and running, you can navigate to [http://localhost:8000](http://localhost:8000) to access a very simple interface built using jQuery,
 or visit [http://localhost:8000/api-docs](http://localhost:8000/api-docs) to access the Swagger interface for managing the REST API,
 or [http://localhost:8000/graphql](http://localhost:8000/graphql) to open the graphical interface for GraphQL operations.